yaaminiv/yaaminiv.github.io/_posts/2020-08-12-Sperm-DNA-MBD-Enrichment-Day7.md

 1. Label six sets of 1.7 mL centrifuge tubes for non-captured DNA, washes, and elutions
 2. Make 10 mL more of the 1X Bind/Wash Buffer
-3. Process second batch of *C. virginica* sperm samples
+3. Complete elutions and ethanol precipitations
-4. Complete ethanol precipitation with all *C. virginica* sperm samples
+4. Process second batch of *C. virginica* sperm samples

 {% if page.comments %}